Molecular Parity Nonconservation in Nuclear Spin Couplings: Theory

-$\bm{J}^{(1)}_{PNC}$ is fixed with respect to the molecular orientation, but small molecules in the liquid state undergo fast molecular rotation.
-In NMR, we measure the averaged tensor $\overline{\bm{J}^{(1)}_{PNC}}$ which is nonzero only when the molecules are oriented.
-Applied electric fields up to 60 kV/cm have been used to orient molecules for high-resolution NMR \cite{Riley2000}.
-The high dielectric constant($\epsilon_r=86$) of HF will enhance the applied field and the electric dipole moment ($\mu=1.86$D) is amenable to electric field orientation.
-An applied field of 60 kV/cm at temperature 300 K gives an orientational order parameter of 0.09 (Supplemental Material).
-We therefore use $\overline{J^{(1)}_{PNC,HF}}=1.7\times10^{-6}$ Hz for the estimated projection of $\overline{\bm{J}^{(1)}_{PNC,HF}}$ along the z-axis.
+$\bm{J}^{(1)}_\mathrm{PNC}$ is fixed with respect to the molecular orientation, but small molecules in the liquid or gas state undergo fast molecular rotation.
+In NMR, we measure the averaged $\overline{\bm{J}^{(1)}_\mathrm{PNC}}$ which is nonzero only when the molecules are oriented.
+The residual rank-1 coupling for a molecule oriented in an electric field is \cite{Buckingham1963}: